oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 Bytecode DSL supports a variety of features, including:

-- **Expressive specifications**: Operations in Bytecode DSL are written using the same DSL as AST nodes, supporting many of the same expressive conveniences: specialization, inline caches, bind variables, and so on.
+- **Expressive specifications**: Operations in Bytecode DSL are written using the same DSL as AST nodes, supporting many of the same expressive conveniences: specializations, inline caches, bind variables, and so on.

-- **Tiered interpretation**: To reduce start-up overhead and memory footprint, Bytecode DSL can generate an uncached interpreter that automatically switches a root node to a cached (specializing) interpreter when it gets hot.
+- **Tiered interpretation**: To reduce start-up overhead and memory footprint, the Bytecode DSL can generate an uncached interpreter that automatically switches to a cached (specializing) interpreter when it gets hot, on a per-`RootNode` basis.

-- **Optimizations**: To improve interpreted performance, interpreters support boxing elimination, quickening, and more (see [Optimization](Optimization.md)).
+- **Optimizations**: To improve interpreted performance, bytecode interpreters support boxing elimination, quickening, and more (see [Optimization](Optimization.md)).
 They also make use of Truffle's [host compilation](../HostCompilation.md).
 In the future, Bytecode DSL will support superintructions and automatic inference of quicken/superinstruction candidates.

 - **Continuations**: Bytecode DSL interpreters support single-method continuations, which allow a method to be suspended and resumed at a later time (see the [Continuations tutorial][continuations]).